CocoXu08/natural-outages-impact/README.md

 We conducted a hypothesis test to determine whether **severe weather events** result in a significantly higher number of customers affected compared to **non-severe events**.
 We chose to compare severe vs. non-severe weather events because weather-related causes are one of the most frequent and impactful types of outages in the dataset.

-* **Null hypothesis**: The average number of customers affected by power outages is the same for outages caused by natural events(e.g., heavy winds, storms, earthquakes) and those caused by other factors such as equipment failure, fuel supply emergencies, or vandalism.
+* **Null hypothesis**: The average number of customers affected by power outages is the same for outages caused by **severe weather events**(e.g., heavy winds, storms, earthquakes) and those caused by other factors such as equipment failure, fuel supply emergencies, or vandalism.

-* **Alternative hypothesis**: The average number of customers affected is higher for outages caused by natural events (e.g., heavy winds, storms, earthquakes) than for those caused by other reasons.
+* **Alternative hypothesis**: The average number of customers affected is higher for outages caused by **severe weather events** (e.g., heavy winds, storms, earthquakes) than for those caused by other reasons.

 * **Method**: A permutation test with 5000 repetitions was used.
 Labels indicating severe vs. non-severe events were randomly shuffled to generate a null distribution of mean differences.
-* Test Statistic: The difference in mean number of customers affected.
+* **Test Statistic**: The mean number of customers affected by outages due to severe weather events minus the mean number of customers affected by outages due to non-severe weather causes.

 <iframe src="assets/null_dist_severe_weather.html" width="800" height="500" frameborder="0"></iframe>
 * Observed Statistic: 108,544.95 customers